ghassenbenali96/DMSA-Net/README.md

   - Virtual environment (venv) configuration
   - Local GPU/CPU compatibility
   - Easy transition to cloud (Colab) when needed

+## Dataset
+The model is trained on 568 actual 99m-Tc DMSA renal scintigraphy images from Salah Azaiez Institute (Tunisia), the largest dataset collected for this task so far.
+Due to patient privacy concerns, only a small number of samples is included in the dataset.
+To use your own dataset:
+- Place images in data/raw/ directory
+- Organize into appropriate class folders
+- Update paths in the Colab notebooks

 ## Project Structure
 DMSA_Net/